 C.P.P.S / Type III prostatitis is the most common form of prostatitis, accounting for 8% to 15% of urology outpatient office visits (5).
 Currently, available therapies have limited effectiveness, resulting in frustration for patients and caregivers.
 Due to its high prevalence and lack of effective therapies, direct and indirect costs associated with type III prostatitis/CPPS are substantial.
 (5)

-The DCT course is designed for men suffering from CPPS.
+The Freedom for pelvic pain course is designed for men suffering from CPPS.

 What causes C.P.P.S?